By Paul Taylor

-And whilst the menopause is a very real physiological change that marks a new phase in a woman's life, some men of advancing years also feel that a "male menopause" (also known as "andropause" and "manopause") is upon them that may be contributing to, or even causing, the hair loss they have.
+The menopause and hair loss often coincide.
+And whilst the menopause is a very real physiological change that marks a new phase in a woman's life, some men of advancing years also feel a male menopause (or "manopause") is upon them which might add to, or even cause, the hair loss they have.

-This page explains hair loss (from androgenetic alopecia) during the menopause for both women and men, and reveals what you can do to "keep your hair on" later on in life.
+This article examines hair loss during the aging process in men and women.
+It also reveals what you might be able to do to "keep your hair on" later on in life.

 Sounds daunting doesn't it?

-Not only do you start getting hot flashes and your body begins to feel the ravages of time, but you start losing your hair as well!
+Not only do you start getting hot flashes, mood swings, etc., but you might start losing your hair as well!

-And it's from a whole host of menopausal symptoms like these that many women opt for hormone replacement therapy (HRT).
+So, given the whole host of other menopausal symptoms that also exist (1), it's not really surprising that many women opt for hormone replacement therapy (HRT).

-Often called the "andropause", the male menopause and hair loss might be connected too:
+Often called the andropause or manopause, the male menopause and hair loss (from androgenetic alopecia) might be connected too.

-The andropause is so named because the hormones involved (testosterone and DHT) belong to a group called androgens.
+The andropause is so named because the hormones involved (e.g., testosterone and DHT) belong to the hormone group called androgens.

-The term "andropause" then, suggests that in men "of a certain age", the production of these hormones will rapidly start to decline (i.e., just like estrogen and progesterone do in women during the menopause).
+The term andropause then, suggests that in men "of a certain age", the production of these hormones will rapidly start to decline (i.e., just like hormone production does in women at the menopause).

-And, at first glance, this might suggest that hair loss is actually less likely the older you get.
-That's because high levels of testosterone mean there's more of it floating around your body that can get converted into DHT, so less testosterone should mean less DHT and less hair loss.
+That's because, since high levels of testosterone mean there's more of it floating around the male body (which can get converted into DHT and contribute to hair loss), less testosterone should mean less DHT and less hair loss.

 But, unfortunately, it's not as simple as that:

-So, both these things may explain why this type of hair loss can continue beyond the so-called male menopause.
+So these two points might explain to some extent why this type of hair loss can continue beyond the so-called manopause.

 Just as many women opt for hormone replacement therapy, some men also choose this type of treatment (albeit to replace testosterone rather than estrogen obviously).
-And, similarly, HRT for men is not without its risks... one of which is an increase in hair loss!
+In men, it's called testosterone replacement therapy (TRT).